Scale invariance vs conformal invariance: Introduction

-\item In most of the sections dealing with quantum interacting field theories, we assume fields appearing in various formulae are all finitely renormalized.
-Although we do give some basic explanations of the renormalization procedure in the lectures, it is beyond our scope to perform the explicit renormalization program, and we refer to textbooks (e.g. \cite{Collins:1984xc},\cite{ZinnJustin:2002ru},\cite{Weinberg:1995mt}\cite{Weinberg:1996kr}).
+\item In most of the sections dealing with interacting quantum field theories, we assume fields appearing in various formulae are all finitely renormalized, and we typically put the suffix $0$ otherwise.
+Although we do give some basic explanations of the renormalization procedure in the review article, it is beyond our scope to perform the explicit renormalization program, and we refer to textbooks (e.g. \cite{Collins:1984xc},\cite{ZinnJustin:2002ru},\cite{Weinberg:1995mt}\cite{Weinberg:1996kr}).
 Unfortunately, at a certain point, we have to go beyond the textbook treatment because the distinction between scale invariance and conformal invariance is so subtle.
-We hope interested readers will find reference provided throughout the lectures useful and fill the gap if necessary.
+We hope interested readers will find reference provided throughout the review article useful and fill the gap if necessary.\\

+\item At many places, we state that the renormalization group flow is a quantum effect.
+In the (classical) statistical systems, It should be understood that the effect is induced by the statistical fluctuation.
+They are equivalent up on Wick rotation.

 \item When we talk about quantum gauge theories, the gauge fixing procedure will be always implicit.
 After the gauge fixing, we have to add various terms both in the action and the energy-momentum tensor.
 However, all these terms (that could violate scale invariance or conformal invariance) are BRST trivial, so the physical discussions will not be affected.